SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_NATS_Issues.md

   1. The filestore and raft logging are cleaned up (`..\NATS\nats-streaming-server\fileStore` and `..\NATS\nats-streaming-server\raftLog`).
 This is done to remove any references and cached data from the previous cluster configuration.

-  1. The **alphabetically** first IP or hostname is selected to become the primary NAS; all the other nodes are configured as a secondary NAS and will reference the primary NAS.
+  1. Prior to 10.3.0 \[CU11]/10.4.0/10.4.2, the **alphabetically** first IP or hostname is selected to become the primary NAS; all the other nodes are configured as a secondary NAS and will reference the primary NAS.
+After 10.4.2, all nodes are configured as a primary NAS.
+This avoids corner cases where the primary NAS is not (yet) started or its host has the necessary port blocked.
+DataMiner syncs all credential files in the cluster anyway, so each NAS will use the same set of credentials to verify against.

   1. The cluster ID is set using the DMS cluster name, transformed to Base64 string.
 This transformation is done to prevent special symbols in the cluster ID.